This section provides an overview for the various rehab guides on the site:

 For this reason, you will naturally build up tight areas.
 Weak areas will also show their head.
 Regardless of what you do, they are going to come.
 So be prepared for that.
-Heck, instead of being prepared, do something about it.
-How can you do something about now?
-Follow this guide exactly.
+But even better, instead of being prepared, act now.

 What exactly is myofascial release?
 It is a form of therapy that focuses on soft tissue.
 It is used to handle muscular immobility and pain by helping to relieve tension and stress that has accumulated during working out and basic day-to-day life.
 Additionally, it helps to promote better blood flow and circulation; some studies point that it may help build upon the “stretch reflex” found in muscles.
 This is great news for anyone who makes the decision to start working out.